Master of Psychology (Clinical)

 Prepare for professional practice

-You’ll begin seeing clients in your first year of study.
-This program includes a professional practice component, where you’ll complete a minimum of 1,000 supervised practicum hours within the UNSW Psychology Clinic, opens in a new window and in at least two other field placement settings.
-Clinic work involves seeing both adult and child clients for therapy and psychometric assessments.
-This practical experience will build your confidence as a healthcare professional and expose you to a wide range of client groups and clinical settings.
+When undertaking the Master of Clinical Psychology, you’ll begin seeing clients in your first year of study.
+This program includes a professional practice component, where you’ll complete a minimum of 1,000 supervised practicum hours within the UNSW Psychology Clinic and at least two other field placement settings.
+Clinical psychology placements involve seeing both adult and child clients for therapy and psychometric assessments.
+This practical experience will build your confidence as a healthcare professional and expose you to a wide range of client groups and clinical settings, such as adult mental health, psychiatry, medical psychology, child and family and general community health.

 Learn from industry-leading educators